I-dle discography

-South Korean girl group I-dle have released two studio albums, thirteen extended plays, one single album and twenty singles.
+South Korean girl group I-dle have released two studio albums, fourteen extended plays, one single album and twenty-four singles.
 They have also participated in eight collaboration songs and three soundtrack contributions.

 Formed by Cube Entertainment in 2018, the group debuted as (G)I-dle on May 2, 2018, with the EP I Am led by the song "Latata" as their first single.
 The group continued with the release of their first digital single titled "Hann (Alone)" on August 14, 2018, peaking at number 8 on the Gaon Digital Chart.
-They released their second mini album titled I Made on February 26, 2019, followed by the release of their second digital single titled "Uh-Oh" on June 26.
+They released their second EP titled I Made on February 26, 2019, followed by the release of their second digital single titled "Uh-Oh" on June 26.
 A month later, (G)I-dle began their venture into the Japanese music market with the release of Latata on July 31.
 The same year, two more singles—"Put It Straight (Nightmare Version)" and "Lion"—was released through their participation in Mnet's survival show Queendom.
 "Lion" managed to gain commercial success and was nominated in Korean Music Awards.

 In April 2020, (G)I-dle's third EP, I Trust, and its lead single "Oh My God", were released on April 6.
 The EP became the group's best-selling album and scored the second-highest first-day sales by a girl group with 91,311 physical copies sold.
 It debuted atop the Gaon Album Chart with over 110,000 copies and scored their highest debut on Billboards World Albums chart.
 In August 2020, they released two albums; Dumdi Dumdi, a special summer single album on August 3 with the title track of the same name, and the group's second Japanese EP, Oh My God, on August 26.
 In January 2021, (G)I-dle's fourth EP, I Burn, and its lead single "Hwaa", were released on January 11.
 In March 2022, they released their first studio album I Never Die, on March 14.
 In October 2022, they released their EP I Love, on October 17.
 On May 15, 2023, they released their sixth EP I Feel.
 On October 5, 2023, they debuted their first English EP Heat.
 On January 29, 2024, they released their second studio album 2.
 On July 8, 2024, their seventh EP I Sway was released.

 On May 2, 2025, with the group rebranding as I-dle, they released a special EP, We Are I-dle, to celebrate their seventh anniversary since debut.
 On May 19, 2025, the group released their eighth EP We Are.
+On October 3, 2025, they released their eponymous third Japanese EP, their first Japanese release in five years.
+I-dle released a digital single titled "Mono", featuring British rapper and record producer Skaiwater, on January 27, 2026.
+It was later included in the group's ninth EP We Made, released on July 6, 2026.